gethomepage/homepage/docs/configs/settings.md

 ## Status Style

-You can choose from the following styles for docker or k8s status and ping: `dot` or `basic`
+You can choose from the following styles for docker or k8s status, site monitor and ping: `dot` or `basic`

-- The default is no value, and displays the ping response time in ms and the docker / k8s container status
+- The default is no value, and displays the montior and ping response time in ms and the docker / k8s container status
-- `dot` shows a green dot for a successful ping or healthy status.
+- `dot` shows a green dot for a successful monitor ping or healthy status.
-- `basic` shows either UP or DOWN for ping
+- `basic` shows either UP or DOWN for monitor & ping

 For example: